All you need to know about making funeral plans

 Time’s also of the essence when it comes to costs.
-Funerals can be expensive – the average cost of a funeral in the UK is £4,078*, double what it was in 2005 – and someone close to you will have to pay the bill.
+Funerals can be expensive – the average cost of a funeral in the UK is £4,271* – and someone close to you will have to pay the bill.
 Having a funeral plan can protect you against further price rises and ultimately ease the financial pressure on them or your estate.

 The benefits of funeral planning in advance can be priceless.
 Not only will you be supporting the people you love even when you can’t be there, you’ll also be rewarded with peace of mind to continue enjoying life to the full now.

 It’s a straightforward way to pay for and arrange aspects of your funeral in advance, lightening the financial and practical load on loved ones when the time comes.
 A funeral plan does not cover all costs associated with a funeral so always check what’s included and how much the extras could cost for your family.